 Technical Assistance for Manufacturers helps companies identify and implement energy-saving projects and improve energy management programs and energy performance.

-Tools from the Alternative Fuels Data Center include calculators, interactive maps, and data searches that can assist fleets, fuel providers, and other transportation decision makers in their efforts to reduce petroleum use.
+Tools from the Alternative Fuels Data Center include calculators, interactive maps, and data searches that can assist fleets, fuel providers, and other transportation decision makers in their efforts to advance alternative fuels and energy-efficient vehicle technologies.

 Hydropower Resource Assessment and Characterization offers reports and maps that assess the total technically recoverable energy available in the nation's powered dams, non-powered dams, and untapped stream-reaches.